3sidedcube/MessageStackView/README.md

 3. The `BadgeMessageView` is posted on a `PostView` on the `keyWindow`

 This `PostView` adds and removes itself from the `keyWindow` dynamically based on what is in its queue.
+See the Example project for more on what this framework can do!

 ## Installation